tmroziewicz/wf_optim_crypto_analysis/README.md

 ## Overview
-This repository reproduces the tables and charts presented in the paper,  trading data generation is handled in a separate project `wf_optim_crypto`.
+This repository contains the reproduction code for the tables and charts presented in our paper.
+It is designed to ensure computational transparency and replicability of our findings.

-All orchestration and of calculations and data flow  is handled using **[Data Version Control (DVC)](https://dvc.org/)** — an open-source tool for versioning data, models, experiments, and machine learning pipelines.
-Actuall calculations is done in R. Main result produced by this pipeline is PDF with identical charts and tables as in the paper.
+🛠 System Architecture
+The project relies on a modular setup where data generation and data processing are decoupled:

+- Upstream Data: Trading data generation is managed in the external wf_optim_crypto project.

+- Orchestration: We use Data Version Control (DVC) to manage the data flow, calculation dependencies, and experiment versioning.

+- Execution: All statistical computations and visualizations are performed using R.

 ## Clone
 - Clone this repository
   ```